fingolfin00/BVE_solver/BVE.md

 We integrate the system which describes the geopotential height Z over the rectangular domain, a polar stereographic projection that includes the North Pole up to about 10N, corresponding roughly to North America, every half an hour, for 24 hours.

-The provided initial conditions consist of the field of Z500 derived from observations for the 5th of January 1949, representing t0.
-The space and time increments in the finite difference equations satisfy the Courant–Friedrichs–Lewy condition for the computational stability of the equation governing the system.
+The provided initial conditions consist of the field of Z500 derived from observations for the 5th of January 1949.
 The numerical integration proceeds as follows:

 1. The initial-conditions file, consisting of data for geopotential eight in a 19x16 grid, is read as the starting point of the forecast.